Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 1

-To determine the continuity at x = 0, consider the limit: lim(x→0) sin(x)/x.
-This limit is a standard result and equals 1, which suggests that the function can be extended to be continuous at x = 0 by defining f(0) = 1.

-Next, check differentiability.
-The function sin(x)/x is differentiable for x ≠ 0.
-However, we need to consider the differentiability at x = 0.
-Since the function is not defined at x = 0 in the original form, we cannot directly apply the MVT.
+Step 4: Analyze the derivative f'(x) = (2/3)x^(-1/3) for differentiability.
+The derivative is undefined at x = 0 because it involves division by zero.
+Therefore, f(x) is not differentiable at x = 0, which lies within the interval (-1, 8).

-Since the function is not differentiable at x = 0, it does not satisfy the hypotheses of the Mean Value Theorem on the interval [-π, 0].
+Step 5: Conclude that since f(x) = x^(2/3) is not differentiable at x = 0, it does not satisfy the hypotheses of the Mean Value Theorem on the interval [-1, 8].

 Verified video answer for a similar problem: